KyrieOkun/HumanityFirst---Comprehensive-Humanitarian-Emergency-Management-Platform/SPONSOR_OPPORTUNITIES.md

 *"The best way to find yourself is to lose yourself in the service of others." - Mahatma Gandhi*

 **Ready to support humanitarian technology that saves lives?
-Contact winfield.littel@proton.me today.**
+Contact winfield.littel@aegisdynamics.xyz today.**